giantswarm/cert-operator/examples/local/README.md

 - Note: Single quotes are intentional.
 Strings like `${CLUSTER_NAME}` shouldn't be interpolated.
 They are placeholders in template files.
-- Note: When using Vault service from `vault.yaml` `VAULT_HOST` should be `vault`.
-See Vault Setup section below.
-- Note: `VAULT_TOKEN` value can be arbitrary.
-It must match across Vault service and the operator deployment flags.

 ## Vault Setup